 Findings

-• Empirical social media research grew ~235% from 2010 into the early 2020s before plateauing and declining in 2022–2024, with the drop driven by Twitter/X and Facebook following API closures.
+• The share of social media papers tripled before plateauing and declining in 2022-2024, driven by drops in Twitter/X and Facebook use after free APIs ended.

-• COVID-19 is the single most prominent topic (over 60% of Economics papers using social media data); other clusters include social movements, political communication, journalism, body image (heavily Psychology), ideology, and disinformation.
+• COVID-19 is the most common topic (over 60% of Economics papers), alongside social movements, political communication, journalism, body image (Psychology), and disinformation; Communication has the most balanced topic distribution.

 Connections